 We also cover coach airfare, ground transportation and lodging necessary for you and one companion for traveling to get care.
 If you are eligible for care in a preferred facility, you can contact the Care Coordinator to arrange for transportation and lodging.
 Transportation and lodging costs will be reimbursed at the current IRS travel mileage and lodging guidelines on the date the expenses were incurred.
-For medical travel, if you follow the travel arrangement we made, we cover the travel expenses and there is no cost to you.
 Medical travel support coverage does not include any additional expenses such as food or toiletry.